Skip to main content

 The design team

-The design team includes specialists from Athfield Architects who designed the original building in 1991, Aurecon, Tihei, Wraight & Associates, and Māpuna.
+The design team includes specialists from Athfield Architects, who designed the original building in 1991, Tihei Limited, Aurecon Wraight & Associates, and Māpuna.

 Construction company LT McGuinness has also provided vital input into the design process, by engaging with the team through a formal Early Contractor Involvement (ECI) agreement.

-A project this large also requires the skills and expertise of RCP Project Management and RLB Quantity Surveyor, tracking and guiding the budget.
+A project this large also utilises the skills and expertise of RCP Project Management and RLB Quantity Surveyor, who are tracking and guiding the budget.

 About the closure